 nausea and vomiting or of cancer patients reported ginger side effects and the side effects are gastrointestinal

 including anesthesia, leading to arrhythmias, poor wound healing, bleeding, photosensitivity reaction, and prolonged

 sedation.
-Ginger has may also interact with certain anticoagulants and analgesics
+Ginger has may also interact with certain anticoagulants and analgesics to cause bleeding.

 What ginger products are available?

-root.
 Ginger is available in extracts, tinctures, capsules, and oils.
 Most marketers suggest dose of 75-2000 mg in divided

 doses with food.
-Since it interacts with certain medicine, users should discuss with their medical doctors
+Since it interacts with certain medicine, users should discuss with their medical doctors before taking

-research articles, however, most are done in animals not in human.
+articles, however, most are done in animals not in human.
 Clinical studies are needed to clarify some of its beneficial